HongjianTang/obsidian-insighta/README.md

 1. **Open Setting**: Select Folder for generated notes and setup OpenAI API.
 2. **Begin Extraction**: Open an article for processing.
 Click the `InsightA` icon in the toolbar or use the command.
 The plugin will process the article, creating atomic notes that include links back to the source note and a set of relevant tags for easy organization and reference.

 PS: Please note that processing times can vary depending on the length of the article.
 Typically, it takes about 30 seconds or longer for extensive articles.
+And GPT-4 is much better than GPT-3.5.

 ## Contributing :raised_hands: